How to Make Your Website Load Faster

 In turn, this will help remove 'wastage' and will improve your website loading time.

-First we should understand what website hosting actually is.
+Before we begin, we should understand what website hosting is.

 When a person enters your URL into their browser, the first thing the browser will do is search for your server address.

-Cheaper hosting providers tend to stack hundreds and sometimes even thousands of websites onto the same server.
+Cheaper hosting providers tend to stack hundreds and sometimes even thousands of websites on the same server.

 The problem this creates is that you will typically have tens of thousands of requests coming from browsers all over the world trying to download information from the same server.

-This inevitably, will cause your web pages to take a longer time to download onto the users computer.
+Inevitably, will cause your web pages to take a longer time to download onto the user's computer.

-To put it into simple terms, the better servers are like living on a large plot of land, with a large house with only 1 or two people as the tenants.
+Another way of explaining it is that the better servers are like living on a large plot of land, with a large house with only 1 or two people as the tenants.

 I would suggest taking your time to do some online research and checking out what others have been saying on online forums.

-Whichever one you decide to go for, I would recommend finding out the location of their servers and making sure that they are close to where the majority of your visitors will be coming from.
+Whichever one you decide to go for, I would recommend finding out the location of their servers and making sure that they are close to where the bulk of your visitors are located.

-Obviously this is more relevant if your website targets a specific area, for example, a plumbing business in Sydney.
+Obviously, this is more relevant if your website targets a particular area, for example, a plumbing business in Sydney.

-Throughout the process of downloading the web page files it is doing so by sending many Hyper Text Transfer Protocol (HTTP) requests.
+Throughout the process of downloading the web page files, it is doing so by sending Hyper Text Transfer Protocol (HTTP) requests.

 Each HTTP request will add to the time required by the browser to download a page.

 To put it more simply, think about every time you do the shopping.
-Imagine that each shopping item is a HTTP request.
+Imagine that each shopping item is an HTTP request.

-Generally, the more items you need to put into your shopping basket, the longer it will take.
+The more things you need to put into your shopping basket, the longer it will take.

-“A picture is worth thousand words” - This is an age old saying and yes, it will make your website aesthetically pleasing.
+“A picture is worth a thousand words” - This is an age old saying, and yes, it will make your website aesthetically pleasing.

 Images also have the advantage of helping to keep visitors engaged.

-However, images generally take up a large amount of a webpages size.
-The larger the size of the image, the longer it will take to download them.
+However, images take up a significant amount of a web pages size.
+The larger the size of the picture, the longer it will take to download them.

-You can help make your images as small as possible by compressing them, or preparing them for web.
+You can help make your images as small as possible by compressing them or preparing them for the web.

-An image is generally made up of hundreds, thousands or even millions of dots.
+An image is made up of hundreds, thousands or even millions of dots.

-The process of compressing an image is done by removing dots from the image.
+The process of compressing an image is done by removing these dots from the picture.

-This is where it can be tricky because you want to reduce the size of the image as much as possible.
-However, you also want to maintain the image such that everything is still clear and easy to interpret.
+At this point, it can begin to become tricky because you want to reduce the size of the image as much as possible.
+However, you also want to maintain the picture such that everything is still clear and easy to interpret.

 As a general rule, most images should not be above 100kb (there are 1000kb in a megabyte).

-Plugins are good for many reasons but unfortunately one of their drawbacks is that they add ‘weight’ to your website.
+Plugins can be useful for many reasons, but unfortunately one of their drawbacks is that they add ‘weight’ to your website.

 A common problem I find many people doing is that they will typically have too many plugins installed.
-By 'too many', I mean the plugins that are no longer being used.
+By 'too many', I mean the plugins that are no longer required.

 I suggest going through all your plugins and removing the ones you no longer require.

-By removing all the ones that you no longer need you will instantly make your webpage ‘lighter’.
-This will help make your website quicker to download, thus, enhancing your websites speed performance.
+By eliminating all the things that you no longer need you will instantly make your web page ‘lighter’.
+It will help to make your website quicker to download, thus, enhancing your websites speed performance.